sphinx-contrib/jinja-autodoc/doc/index.rst

    Describes an jinja template.

-.. rst:directive:: .. jinja:autojinja:: path
+.. rst:directive:: .. jinja:autotemplate:: path

    Reads the first comment of a file and dynamically builds a Jinja documentation.
    If the path is a directory, the templates in the directory will be documented.